srinman/ai-projects/rag/aks-kaito.md

 #### Prep work

-Sample index file has been created for the testing.
+A sample index file has been generated for testing, using content from blog.srinman.com.
+Once this index is ingested, the RAG pipeline can retrieve relevant blog information without requiring internet access or direct connectivity to the blog site.

 Start port-forwarding (keep running in separate terminal)